RingsNetwork/rings/README.md

 ### Application Layer

-The nucleus of Rings Network is similar to the Actor Model\cite{Actor_Model}, and it requires that each message type possess a Handler Trait.
+The nucleus of Rings Network is similar to the Actor Model, and it requires that each message type possess a Handler Trait.
 This allows for the separation of processing system messages, network messages, internal messages, and application-layer messages.

 ## Keywords